MarritL/Thesis/README.md

 ### Scripts
 **main.py**: main pipeline of the project. \
+* For pretext task training use the cell: """ Train on S21C dataset""". \
+Set hyperparemeters in first cell.
+* For training of classifiers for change detection use the cell: """ Train supervised classifier on OSCD-dataset, fixed patches""". \
+Note: first train the cross-validation folds, then full training set.
+Set hyperparemeters in first cell.
+* For inference with CVA classifier use cell: """ Evaluate (preliminary) network on change detection task, using CVA classifier """
+* For inference with convolutional classifiers use cell: """ Evalutate downstream model on OSCD dataset, using 1-layer conv. classifier or 2-layer conv. classifier """ \
 \
 Settings for pretext task 1:
 * network_settings = { \